 Rajuwal tried to ignore the pain in her back and stomach, passing time knitting, and cooking if she felt strong enough to stand.
 The doctor had been administering tramadol, a narcotic, to her for the past two weeks.
 But what she needed was much harder to come by in rural India: morphine.
-India has been the leading producer of opium for decades, accounting for 90% of the global production.

 A popular painkiller naturally derived from opium, morphine is a product of the poppy plant.
 India has been the leading producer of opium for decades, accounting for 90% of the global production, according to a report (pdf) by the International Narcotics Control Board.
 In 2011, the country exported 11.6 tonnes of it.

 Yet, within its own borders, India’s Narcotic Drugs and Psychotropics Act, 1985, has built a difficult obstacle course for health workers and patients trying to access morphine, at times requiring hospitals to have five separate licences.
 Even though farmers in states such as Uttar Pradesh and Rajasthan continue to grow poppy, only about 4% of Indians who need morphine actually received it in 2008, according to a Human Rights Watch report (pdf).